aragon/protocol-doc/osx-compared.md

 Two pluggable modules decide whether a hat currently counts.
 An **eligibility** module decides who may wear it and whether they are in good standing.
 A **toggle** module decides whether the hat is active at all.
 Both are consulted inside `balanceOf`, which means revocation takes effect immediately rather than waiting for someone to send a transaction.

 Gating on a hat is therefore just a balance check: `balanceOf(who, hatId) == 1`, or the friendlier `isWearerOfHat`.
 Note that Hats does *not* execute things.
 It does answer "who holds this role" but leaves enforcement to whatever reads the answer, most often a Safe through Hats Signer Gate.

+So Hats is a primitive rather than a complete system.
+There is no treasury, no execution, no proposals: you pair it with something that acts.
+That narrowness is on purpose, and it is why Hats composes with everything else on this page, OSx included.

 ### OSx: authorization is a database the organization owns